 By the time students in Greenville County reach eighth grade, more than half are failing to meet the standards for math and English.
 OnTrack Greenville is a community of support for students, their families and our schools designed to create solutions — keeping students on track to graduate on time.

-In early 2020, we expanded our Greenville County Resource Line to provide 24/7 assistance to our neighbors in need.
-This emergency line connects callers with resources like housing, utility assistance, food, transportation and more.
+The 2-1-1 Resource Line provides 24/7 assistance to connect our most vulnerable neighbors with resources like housing, utility assistance, food, transportation and more.
 Just dial 2-1-1 to get connected.

 The Opportunity Center is a one-stop resource hub to improve financial stability and economic mobility options for families and individuals in Greenville County.
 This new resource offers connections with premier local partners, providing financial counseling and coaching, access to affordable loans, matched savings programs for asset building, income supports, and free income tax assistance.